Zoravoid/autogreen002/README.md

 Running it directly from docker compose only works for the mysql and timescale services.
 Frontend and backend are custom services and have to be built first
 To built a custom docker image of the frontend and backend follow these steps

+To create a new docker image for Frontend, Springboot Backend or Node.js websocket server run:
+- docker build -t zoravoid/autogreen-"component name":"version" .

+If Kafka is being a problem child again nuke the entire docker compose volume with the following:
+- make sure you are in the right directory so: cd database
+- and check with: ls if you see the compose.yaml
+- importaint! make sure docker desktop is up and running before proceding to the next steps
+- run docker-compose down -v to nuke the volume and whipe its memory
+- run docker-compose up -d to rebuild the entire project

 ## Frontend

 make sure you are in the frontend/autogreen directory with